jtentor/GoodRepositories/README.md

 # GoodRepositories
-Good Repositories that not need to fork but never forgott
+Good Repositories that not need to fork but never forgotten

 ## [Best Android Gists](https://github.com/lopspower/BestAndroidGists)